 If you want to cut down on your total Spain trip cost, then I am going to give you one major piece of advice: don’t take the train.
 Before visiting this wonderful country when I was in the research stage, I was astounded by how many travel blogs and forums acted as if the only form of transport between cities in Spain was the train, and I was even more astounded when I realised how expensive fares were.

-Sure, you can save money on train tickets in Spain if you book months in advance and they are fast and comfortable, however, if you want to be a little bit flexible with your Spain itinerary or are trying to save as much money as you can, then the train is just not an affordable option.
+Sure, you can save money on train tickets in Spain if you book months in advance (we recommend using Omio for this) and they are fast and comfortable, however, if you want to be a little bit flexible with your Spain itinerary or are trying to save as much money as you can, then the train is just not an affordable option.
+If you’re insistent on taking the train, then a train pass can be good value.
+If you’re from outside of Europe, you can view Eurail Spain Passes here.
+Alternatively, if you’re from the EU, you can view Interrail Spain Passes here.

 A far better and more budget-friendly option would be to use the extensive intercity bus system.
 The system is just as vast as the train system (sometimes even more so, the train can’t go everywhere!) and tickets can be more than 50% less expensive than the train.
 For instance, if you’re looking to get between two major cities in Spain by bus, expect to pay about €15-20 for a one-way ticket.
 Obviously, this depends on the length of the journey, however, it is a good average.